edgedb/easy-edgedb/chapter10/index.md

 $$;
 ```

-Without the `$$` it will look like four separate strings with three unknown keywords between them, and will generate an error:
+Without the `$$` EdgeDB would generate an error as it would treat the input as four separate strings with three unknown keywords between them.
+From EdgeDB's point of view the input would look like this:

 ```
 "Dr. Van Helsing would like to tell "